intrbiz/bergamot-site/src/main/views/docs/user/general/bergamot_permissions.md

 * ui.sign.agent             - allow the signing of Agent certificates
 * ui.generate.agent         - allow the generation of Agent key pairs
 * ui.admin                  - allow access to the admin ui
+* ui.create                 - allow access to the quick object creation UI

 ## API Specific